asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 Media sent from Asterisk to your application is simply streamed in BINARY websocket messages.
 The message size will be whatever the internal Asterisk frame size is.
 For ulaw/alaw for instance, Asterisk will send a 160 byte packet every 20ms.
 This is the same as RTP except the messages will contain raw media with no RTP or other headers.
 You could stream this directly to a file or other service.

 Media sent _to_ Asterisk _from_ your app is a bit trickier because chances are that the media you send Asterisk will eventually need to go out to a caller in a format that is both properly framed and properly timed.
 I.E. 160 byte blocks every 20 ms for a/ulaw.
 Sending short, long or mistimed packets will surely result is poor audio quality.
-To relieve your app of the burden of having to do the framing and timing, the channel driver will do it automatically but there are a few rules you have to follow.
+To relieve your app of the burden of having to do the framing and timing, the channel driver will do it automatically for most codecs but there are a few exceptions and rules you have to follow.

+/// warning
+There currently is no way for chan_websocket to re-frame or re-time variable bitrate, variable bandwidth and/or variable encoding rate media.
+For this reason, codecs like opus must be used in ["passthrough mode"](#passthrough-mode) (see below) where the application is responsible for correctly framing and timing the media it sends to Asterisk.
+///

 When the websocket channel is created, a `MEDIA_WEBSOCKET_OPTIMAL_FRAME_SIZE` channel variable will be set that tells you the amount of data Asterisk needs to create a good 20ms frame using the codec you specified in the dialstring.
 This is also reported in the `MEDIA_START` TEXT message.
 If you send a websocket message with a length that's exactly that size or some even multiple of that size, the channel driver will happily break that message up into the correctly sized frames and send one frame to the Asterisk core every 20ms with no leftover data.
 If you send an oddly sized message though, the extra data that won't fill a frame will be dropped.
 However...